-When kids get home from school everyday, the first thing they ask you for is a snack.
+When kids get home from school everyday, the first things they ask you for are snacks.
 While their first choice is anything from candy to potato chips to ice cream, we know as parents that these aren’t the healthiest choices for them.
 Of course we want them to have whatever they want, but their health comes first.
 Since their bodies are still growing and changing, this is an essential time to fuel them with foods that are high in antioxidants, nutrients, and are overall healthy.
 Our children’s health and nutrition intake is the most important thing.

 Children can still enjoy the crunchy goodness of chips in all different flavors.
 Kale, sweet potatoes, beets, carrots, and even bananas are all good alternatives to the overly greasy and overly salted options.
 Cut them, sprinkle a small amount of sea salt over them, bake, and enjoy!
 Your kids won’t even realize they’re eating vegetables.

 Ants on a Log

 This is a classic treat that never gets old.
 Take a stalk of celery and cut it to about the size of your finger.
 Fill the inside with peanut butter and place raisins on the peanut butter to make it look like ants walking on a log.
 You can even use different kinds of spreads and switch out the raisins for other ingredients to represent the ants.
 Not only is it a delicious snack, but kids love the creativity behind it.

 Homemade Fruit Leather